Tips to Save Money on Your Water Bill and the Environment

-Newer low flush toilets are much better and more efficient than the first versions.
-They have improved designs that allow for a quicker flow of water, while still using under two gallons per flush.
-They also have smart design features like glazed pathways that reduce friction and help waste wash away easier.
+Newer low-flush toilets are much better and more efficient than the first versions.
+They have improved designs that allow for a quicker flow of water while still using under two gallons per flush.
+They also have smart design features like glazed pathways that reduce friction and help waste wash away more easily.

 Remember to Check Your Shower Faucets

 That drip in your shower may not seem like a big deal to you.
 After all, it’s just one little drop at a time.